TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/LocalizedContent/Flexforms/Index.rst

 Conclusion:
 ~~~~~~~~~~~

-The interesting difference is that for “Inheritance” you find the
+The interesting difference is that for "Inheritance" you find the
 translation of the default value (<vDEF>) in a tag on the same level
-in the XML (e.g. “<vDA>”) - all within the <language index=”lDEF”>
+in the XML (e.g. "<vDA>") - all within the <language index="lDEF">
 tag.
-With “Separate” you find the translation in a separate structure
+With "Separate" you find the translation in a separate structure
-under <language index=”lDA”> while all values are stored with <vDEF>.
+under <language index="lDA"> while all values are stored with <vDEF>.
 In both cases the default language content is stored in the same way.

 This also tells you why you cannot switch between the two types when